 - Charitable lead trusts can provide a highly tax-advantaged way to transfer assets to another person after a specific period of time while supporting a chosen charity.

-- Gifts of remainder interests in real property allow both individuals to remain in a home throughout their lifetimes while ensuring the property will eventually support chosen nonprofit.
+- Gifts of remainder interests in real property allow both individuals to remain in a home throughout their lifetimes while ensuring the property will eventually support a chosen nonprofit.

 - Establishing a bequest or designating a partner as a primary beneficiary of your retirement plan and a charitable organization as a contingent beneficiary may allow you to protect a partner while making a more substantial charitable gift than you may have imagined possible.